List of General Hospital characters introduced in the 2000s: Jesse Beaudry

+Connor Bishop

-Connor BishopConnor Bishop, portrayed by Tyler Christopher was introduced to the canvas in 2004 as the presumed dead husband of the late Mary Bishop (Catherine Wadkins).
+Connor Bishop, portrayed by Tyler Christopher was introduced to the canvas in 2004 as the presumed dead husband of the late Mary Bishop (Catherine Wadkins).
 Having been presumed dead in Iraq, Connor turns up in Port Charles to avenge Mary, who has recently been murdered.
 He sets out to steal to hurt Mary's killer Nikolas Cassadine (also Christopher) by going after his wife, Emily Quartermaine (Natalia Livingston).
 Connor kidnaps Emily who later convinces him that Mary would not have wanted this for him.
 Connor releases Emily and instead tries to blackmail Nikolas, having witnessed him push his grandmother Helena Cassadine (Constance Towers) off a cliff.
 Instead, Nikolas confesses to the crime.
 However, those who know Helena best assume she survived the fall from the cliff.
 With Nikolas in jail, Luke Spencer (Anthony Geary) convinces Connor to impersonate Nikolas in order to draw Helena out of hiding.
 To help, Emily coaches Connor on how to portray Nikolas and Connor develops feelings for her.
 However, Emily rejects Connor making it clear that she only has love for her husband.
 While the two are hiding from Helena in a cabin in the woods, Connor turns on Emily and she defends herself by hitting him with a champagne bottle.
 Connor in turn rapes Emily and she stabs him with a screwdriver before shooting him to death.